snowplow/snowplow-s3-loader/README.md

 ## Overview

-Consumes records from an [Amazon Kinesis][kinesis] stream, compresses them using [splittable LZO][hadoop-lzo], and writes them to S3.
+The Kinesis S3 Sink consumes records from an [Amazon Kinesis][kinesis] stream, and writes them to S3.

+There are 2 file format supported:
+ * LZO
+ * GZip

+### LZO

 The records are treated as raw byte arrays.
 [Elephant Bird's][elephant-bird] `BinaryBlockWriter` class is used to serialize them as a [Protocol Buffers][protobufs] array (so it is clear where one record ends and the next begins) before compressing them.

-The compression process generates both compressed .lzo files and small .lzo.index files.
+The compression process generates both compressed .lzo files and small .lzo.index files ([splittable LZO][hadoop-lzo]).
 Each index file contain the byte offsets of the LZO blocks in the corresponding compressed file, meaning that the blocks can be processed in parallel.

+### GZip

+The records are treated as tab separated rows.
+New lines are used to separate records written to a file.
+This format should only be used with Kinesis Enriched stream.

 ## Prerequisites